About

 Move to Melbourne in 2022

-In early 2022, following my move to Naarm/Melbourne, I took on an additional role with the University of Melbourne Counselling and Psychological Services (CAPS) until early 2025.
+In early 2022, I moved my private practice to Naarm/Melbourne and took on an additional role with the University of Melbourne Counselling and Psychological Services (CAPS) until early 2025.

 At CAPS, I supervised intern and registrar psychologists, delivered training and consultancy, and provided culturally responsive counselling, trauma psychotherapy, and group programs for domestic and international students.
 I also held a dedicated position within the LGBTIQA+ counselling team and worked from the Southbank campus within the Faculty of Fine Arts and Music.